abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 #### 3.1.3 Data Preprocessing
 Preparation of the dataset for modeling:
 Data set was turned into a pandas dataframe having label and image data.
+Data was balanced and model was tested on both balanced and unbalanced data.

 As data was imbalance augmentation was slightly incresing the performance in the compensation of huge amount of time.